gabrielasare/gabrielasare/README.md

 - 👋 Hi, I’m Gabriel Asare
-- 👀 I’m interested in software engineering
+- 👀 I’m interested in algorithms, ML, full-stack,
-- 🌱 I’m currently learning ...
+- 🌱 I’m love learning new things and building products
-- 💞️ I’m looking to collaborate on ...
+- 💞️ You can reach me on
 - 📫gabekwekuasare@gmail.com

 <!---